rackerlabs/technical-blog/_posts/2019-10-17-secure-sensitive-data-in-oracle.md

 #### Partial redaction

-Here, you can mask positions 1 to 12 of the credit card number with a zero:
+By using the following example, you can mask positions 1 to 12 of the credit card number with a zero:

     BEGIN
      DBMS_REDACT.ADD_POLICY (